 Check out our brief tutorial on How to Schedule an Appointment with a tutor using myWConline.
 Face-to-Face and Online Synchronous appointments can be scheduled for 30- or 60-minute increments, depending on the length of your document.
 Written Feedback appointments may be scheduled between one and two hours long.
 We recommend at least one hour for every five pages of writing.

-Due to the volume of clients the Writing Center serves, students can only schedule up to one appointments per day and three appointments per week, regardless of which tutor they work with.
+Due to the volume of clients the Writing Center serves, students can only schedule up to one appointment per day and three appointments per week, regardless of which tutor they work with.
 Please make sure you select the type of appointment that is appropriate for you and your work.

 We kindly ask that you be considerate and make your appointment time available to others if you cannot or no longer wish to attend.
 To do so, simply pull up the Writing Center schedule, select your appointment, scroll to the bottom of the screen, and click "CANCEL APPOINTMENT."